 Logan and Jake Paul have a combined total of more than 40 million subscribers on YouTube alone.
-While these numbers are certainly impressive, critics disapprove of their behavior.
-It's easy to see why people might dislike the Paul brothers; their various stunts and occasionally dangerous pranks can be immature.
-Paul brother controversies seem to keep audiences spellbound, though.
-When Logan recorded footage of a dead man in Aokigahara Forest during a 2018 trip to Japan, his videos got even more views.
+While these numbers are certainly impressive, critics often disapprove of their behavior.
+Paul brother controversies seem to keep audiences spellbound, though their various stunts and occasionally dangerous pranks are not often well received.
+Case and point, when Logan recorded footage of a dead man in Aokigahara Forest during a 2018 trip to Japan, his videos got even more views.

 Both Logan and Jake – born in Ohio in 1995 and 1997, respectively – got started on the video-sharing site Vine.
 They eventually moved to YouTube and amassed even more fans and enemies.

 In late May 2020, Jake Paul was identified in video footage of looting at the Scottsdale Fashion Square mall in Arizona during a protest in response to the killing of George Floyd.
 Paul was charged with criminal trespass and unlawful assembly by the Scottsdale Police Department, according to People magazine.

 The Scottsdale Police Department said, "Our investigation has revealed that Paul was present after the protest was declared an unlawful assembly and the rioters were ordered to leave the area by the police.
 Paul also unlawfully entered and remained inside of the mall when it was closed."

 Paul denied taking part in the looting activity, tweeting that he participated only in the peaceful protest.
 Paul is not seen causing any destruction on video, though some people on Twitter called him out for entering the mall after the raid began.

 Shane Dawson shoots documentaries with YouTube creators, taking a lot into their creative processes.
 When Dawson announced he was going to make a documentary about the Paul brothers - specifically Jake Paul - many members of his fan base threatened to leave.